oracle/docker-images/OracleDatabase/README.md

 	https://localhost:5500/em/

+**NOTE**: Oracle Database bypasses file system level caching for some of the files by using the `O_DIRECT` flag.
+It is not advised to run the container on a file system that does not support the `O_DIRECT` flag.

 #### Changing the admin accounts passwords

 On the first startup of the container a random password will be generated for the database.
 You can find this password in the output line: